 |

 Are your kids looking for a little adventure and fun learning this summer?
 This 3 day camp is geared toward ages 8-10.
-It includes tons of outdoor recreational and educational opportunities such as: hiking, survival skills, forest ecology, animal adaptations, habitat conservation, etc. For more info and to register please click on the link below. $90 per child, $70 for any additional child. $5 parking.
+It includes tons of outdoor recreational and educational opportunities such as: hiking, survival skills, forest ecology, animal adaptations, habitat conservation, etc. $90 per child, $70 for any additional child. $5 parking.
 706-557-3001.

 View Event Details